Airport Authority Prioritizes Access to Opportunities

-DBEs, PIT2Work and outreach to schools are part of the effort to offer access to opportunities
+DBEs, PIT2Work and outreach to schools are key to workforce development efforts

 Published November 4, 2024